 In most states, there isn’t usually an expiration date on a Good Standing Certificate.
 The length of time a certificate is valid for varies by the requestor, but is generally accepted within 30-90 days of purchase.

 How can a company lose its status of Good Standing?

 A company’s status of good standing is typically lost by not filing their annual report on time, timely paying of taxes or maintaining a registered agent.

 How long does it take to get a Certificate of Good Standing?

 In some states you are able to download and print the document immediately while others can take up to two weeks to be sent by mail.

-How to get a Certificate of Good Standing
+How to request a Certificate of Good Standing

 Click on your state below for information on how to get a Certificate of Good Standing